Evertras/bubble-table/README.md

 Displays a table with a header, rows, and borders.

-Borders are customizable with a basic thick square default.
+Border shape is customizable with a basic thick square default.

 Rows can be individually styled.